 9.4.2.7.
 If the manufacturer permits to operate an engine family to run on market fuels according to paragraph 4.2.6. the calculated torque built by the ECU may comply also for those fuels with the requirements specified in paragraph 9.4.2.5.
 If in case of a CI engine the difference between the measured torque value obtained with a declared market fuel according to paragraph 4.2.6. and the torque calculated from the information requested in paragraph 9.4.2.1. exceeds one of the values specified in paragraph 9.4.2.5. the following paragraph 9.4.2.8. applies.

 9.4.2.8.
 A power correction factor for each additional market fuel permitted by the manufacturer according to paragraph 4.2.6. shall be determined for the engine family.
-The correction factor shall be calculated from the as relation between average measured peak torque [Nm] with each on the market fuel reference fuel according to Annex 5 declared and average measured peak torque [Nm] with on the reference fuel according to Annex 5 market fuel declared.
+The correction factor shall be calculated from the as the ratio between average measured peak torque [Nm] with each on the market fuel reference fuel according to Annex 5 declared and average measured peak torque [Nm] with on the reference fuel according to Annex 5 market fuel declared.

 CP fueldeclared=M fuelref M fueldeclared